richardjalba/mern-ecommerce/README.md

 I create a models folder for orderModel, productModel, and userModel.
 Within each file, I use mongoose to create schemas as objects that contain all the fields per model.

 I also throw in the Review schema within the productModel.js file since it seemed appropriate.

+Now I modify the dummy products data and get rid of the \_id field since I want to see MongoDB add that automatically when I send it the data.

+I also create some dummy user data, where I create an admin user and I need to hash the passwords.

+**bcryptjs** is used to hash passwords for added security.

+At this point, I got frustrated that my products were no longer appearing on their ProductScreen.
+Eventually I realize this is because I removed the \_id fields in the dummy data.

+I create a standalone seeder.js file that takes in mongoose and env.
+It also takes in the Models files and dummy data files.

+This seeder.js file will clear data that's already in the database, then it will insert the data I have in the products.js and users.js files, which are dummy data.
+The Admin user is assigned to the inserted products.

+I also put in a function to simply destroy all data in case I'm feeling cheeky.

+I give both the import and destroy functions their own scripts in the package.json file.

+I resist using the destroy script when my Mongo Compass app doesn't pick up the data I supposedly seeded.
+Turns out I needed to click Reload Data in the Compass app.
+So everything was actually working fine.